apoorvaj192/apoorvaj192/README.md

 # 💫 About Me:
-🔭 I'm currently working on a scientific design project that makes science communication simple and effective <br>👯 I'm looking to collaborate on small thoughtful projects focused on accessible and user-focussed design<br>🤝 I'm always in need of help with social decoding, *shudder* small talk and cold outreach are the death of me, let's get straight to the point, in ridiculous detail 💯<br>🌱 I'm currently learning javascript to script citizen science projects for microbial ecology and climate science<br>💬Ask me about: workflows and tools that make the simple things actually simple<br>⚡Fun fact: I was technically a published author at 13 years old, is that a fun fact or a sad fact? <br>
+🔭 I'm currently working on curating simple, cross platform tools that make everyday digital life a bit calmer and more intentional<br>👯 I'm looking to collaborate on small thoughtful projects focused on accessible and user-centric design<br>🤝 I'm always in need of help with social decoding, *shudder* small talk and cold outreach are the death of me<br>🌱 I'm currently learning javascript to script citizen science projects for microbial ecology and climate science<br>💬Ask me about tech workflows and tools that make the simple things actually simple<br>⚡Fun fact: I was technically a published author at 13 years old <br>

 ## 🌐 Socials: